What is a carotid endarterectomy?

 A carotid endarterectomy is an operation performed to unblock the artery in the neck (carotid artery) that supplies blood to the brain, thereby reducing your risk of stroke.

 Why do I need this surgery?

-You will be offered this operation if you have suffered from a TIA or a stroke, in the recent past, or are at risk of stroke in the future as a result of carotid artery disease.
-Approximately 110,000 people suffer a stroke in the UK each year and about a quarter of these are caused by a carotid artery stenosis.
+You will be offered this operation if you have suffered from a transient ischaemic attack (TIA or mini stroke) or a stroke, in the recent past, or are at risk of stroke in the future as a result of carotid artery disease.
+Approximately 110,000 people suffer a stroke in the UK each year and about a quarter of these are caused by a narrowing in the carotid artery.
 The operation is not performed to correct the symptoms of a TIA or stroke but to prevent any further episodes in the future.

 Search Symptoms and Conditions

 What should I do next?